bsorrentino/bsorrentino/_draft/OfficeScript:-publish-serverless-function-from-Excel365(2).md

 Above there is the first "reference architecture" that I've designed to accomplish the requirements.

-#### Trigger Mail
+#### Trigger Flow from Mail
-As you can see each mail sent/forwarded to a pre-configured mail group is triggered by a "Power Automate Flow" that :
+As you can see each mail sent/forwarded to a pre-configured mail group triggers a "Power Automate Flow" that :
- 1. Identify the sender
+ 1. Identifies the sender
- 1. Analyse the subject to understand the nature of time entry (`Hours Off`, `Holyday`, `Availability`, `Overtime`, ...).
+ 1. Analyses the subject to understand the nature of time entry (`Hours Off`, `Holyday`, `Availability`, `Overtime`, ...).
     > This is achieved by an server-less function but is planned to use the Power Platform AI extension

 #### Save Data